From security leaks and Trojan horses to phishing scams, viruses, worms, fraud and data swapping, the internet can be a fraudster's paradise.

-Here's what you need to stay safe online:
+Here's what you need to do to stay safe online:

-You'll need an up to date anti-virus and a firewall as the absolute minimum, although more comprehensive protection like anti-spyware is advisable.
+You need an up-to-date anti-virus and a firewall as the absolute minimum, although more comprehensive protection like anti-spyware is advisable.

-Most major banks offer free security software that's designed to protect your banking details and this is definitely worth using too - Trusteer Rapport is the most widely recommended by major UK banks.
+Most major banks offer free security software designed to protect your banking details.
+This is definitely worth using, too - Trusteer Rapport is the most widely recommended by major UK banks.

-Sadly mobile devices can also be targeted so if you're browsing on the go you need to be confident that your phone or tablet can keep your details private.
+Mobile devices can also be targeted, so if you're browsing on the go, you need to be confident that your phone or tablet can keep your details private.

-Thankfully most of the major internet security services now offer mobile versions of their software and banks and building societies are beginning to offer useful, secure mobile apps which offer more protection than just logging on through a web browser on the go.
+Thankfully, most major internet security services now offer mobile versions of their software.
+Banks and building societies are beginning to provide useful, secure mobile apps that provide more protection than logging on via a web browser.